 Check this post for My Foot Pain part 1 – we left of on Sunday.

 Monday: Despite getting aggressive with the RICE method on Sunday – I woke up Monday and was in a lot of pain.
 It was very painful to walk.
 The ibuprofen, ice and elevation didn’t seem to help at all.
+My friend recommends me to try the pain relief medicine from an online clinic like EU Meds.

 I called my doctor but couldn’t get in until Tuesday.
 And when I made the appointment they said there isn’t an x-ray machine at the office so I’d need a referral for that.